 You'll likely be leaving your mining rig running unattended, 24/7 for days, possibly weeks at a time.
 The risk of something overheating a little bit too much for a little bit too long is vastly increased.

 Absolutely do not buy PCIe riser cards that integrate a SATA power connector.
-If you buy the ones with a 6-pin PCIe power connector, do not be tempted to use a SATA power to 6-pin adaptor.
+If you buy the ones with a 6-pin PCIe power connector, do not be tempted to use a SATA power to 6-pin adapter.
 Use a standard PCIe 6-pin power cable.

 If your PSU has too few connectors for your intended use, you could also use a Molex to 6-pin adapter.
 Such an adapter needs two Molex connectors to provide enough power.
 If your PSU still has too few connectors to make this work, you need to buy a new (or a second) PSU.
 There is no other safe way of doing it!